-Double capped fluorescent lamps are always components of a lighting system.
+CCFL and EEFL fluorescent lamps are always components of a lighting system.
 Because of the physics of gas discharge, fluorescent lamps cannot be operated directly on ac line voltage.
 Conventional control gears (CCG) have traditionally been used to limit the current.
-Fluorescent lamps in a luminaire with a CCG usually need a so-called starter, an electronic component which is replaced together with the lamp due to a limited life time.
+In the case of CCFL a power supply and inverter is required.
 The introduction of electronic control gears (ECG) brought several advantages compared to CCG regarding power consumption, lifetime, maintenance costs, temperature behaviour, switching, flicker, dimming etc..

-Some of the lamps falling in exemption 2(b)(4) can be used with CCG as well as with ECG.
+Some of the lamps falling in exemption 3(a)(b)(c) can be used with CCG as well as with ECG.
 There are numerous different control gears available on the market offering various functionalities.
 They are used depending on customer requirements, such as dimming or temperature range.
 International standards make sure that lamps, control gears and light management systems can be operated in a safe and efficient way and that lamps and control gear can be exchanged while keeping a reliable system.
 It is essential that only suitable combinations of lamps and luminaires are installed and maintained.

-4.1.2 Annex I category covered by this exemption
+4.1.2 Annex II category covered by this exemption

-List of relevant Annex I categories for this exemption
+List of relevant Annex II categories for this exemption

-Lamps covered by exemption 2(b)(4) are considered to be category 5: "Lighting equipment".
+Lamps covered by exemption 3(a)(b)(c) are considered to be category 5: "Lighting equipment".